 The form and scale of Dry Table is at once suggestive of domestic furniture and an industrial object.
-The smooth finish of the curved sides is deliberately contrasted with the pitted surface of the crystallized salt.
+The smooth finish of the curved sides is deliberately contrasted with the pitted surface of the crystallised salt.
 Like other sculptures by Davey from this period, this work creates a tension between the idea of the art object as pure form and as a representation of reality.

-Sharp is made up of four parts that exist almost as three dimensional line drawings in space.
+Sharp is made up of four parts that exist almost as three-dimensional line drawings in space.
 Their placement is reconfigured each time they are shown according to the architectural setting.
 The viewers perception of each individual element and their relationship to each other changes as they move through the installation.

 Untitled (Floor) 1994–5

-Nine black & white photographs
+Nine black and white photographs